Manhattan geodesics and the boundary of the space of metric structures on hyperbolic groups: Introduction

 \subsection{Geodesic currents and a conjecture of Bonahon}

 Since the seminal work of Bonahon \cite{bonahon.currentsTeich}, there has been much interest in understanding, in various settings, which metrics admit continuous extensions to the space of currents.
-In the article \cite{bonahon.currentshypgroups}, Bonahon made a conjecture about which actions on $\R$-trees have a corresponding translation distance function that extends continuously to the space of currents.
+In the article \cite{bonahon.currentshypgroups}, Bonahon made a conjecture about which actions on $\R$-trees have a corresponding translation length function that extends continuously to the space of currents.
 More specifically, Bonahon conjectured that if the stable translation length function associated to an action on an $\R$-tree admits a continuous extension, then the action must be small.

 Our work allows us to produce a counter-example to this conjecture.
-To do so, we first prove the following result which we deduce from the fact that pseudo metrics in $\partial_M\scrD_\G$ can be represented, in some sense, as linear combinations of pseudo metrics in $\Dc_\G$, see Proposition \ref{prop.d+-inf}. \begin{theorem} Let $\G$ be hyperbolic and virtually torsion-free.
+To do so, we first prove the following result which we deduce from the fact that pseudo metrics in $\partial_M\scrD_\G$ can be represented, in some sense, as linear combinations of pseudo metrics in $\Dc_\G$, see Proposition \ref{prop.d+-inf}.

+\begin{theorem} Let $\G$ be hyperbolic and virtually torsion-free.
 Then for any $d\in \ov\calD_\G$, the stable translation length $\ell_d:\G\ra \R$ continuously extends to $\Curr(\G)$. \end{theorem} In a forthcoming preprint of Kapovich and Martinez-Granado, this result is obtained without the torsion-free assumption \cite{kap.margra}.
-Using this result together with Theorem \ref{thm.examples} we settle Bonahon's conjecture in the negative. \begin{theorem} There exist hyperbolic groups $\G$ for which there is a minimal, isometric action of $\G$ on an $\R$-tree $(T,d_T)$ such that \begin{enumerate} \item the action is not small; and, \item the stable translation length $\ell_T$ extends continuously to $\Curr(\G)$. \end{enumerate} \end{theorem} We will prove this result in Section \ref{sec.extensiontranslength}, where we produce examples of actions as in the theorem above from any hyperbolic group acting geometrically on a $\CAT(0)$ cube complex with a non-virtually cyclic hyperplane stabilizer.
-Theorem \ref{Bonahoncounterex} also suggests that for hyperbolic groups, the isometric actions on $\R$-trees to look at are not only the small ones, but also those having quasi-convex interval stabilizers. \\
+Combining Theorem \ref{thm.examples} and Theorem \ref{prop.contextbound} we settle Bonahon's conjecture in the negative. \begin{theorem} There exist hyperbolic groups $\G$ for which there is a minimal, isometric action of $\G$ on an $\R$-tree $(T,d_T)$ such that \begin{enumerate} \item the action is not small; and, \item the stable translation length $\ell_T$ extends continuously to $\Curr(\G)$. \end{enumerate} \end{theorem} We will prove this result in Section \ref{sec.extensiontranslength}, where we produce examples of actions as in the theorem above from any hyperbolic group acting geometrically on a $\CAT(0)$ cube complex with a non-virtually cyclic hyperplane stabilizer.
+Theorem \ref{Bonahoncounterex} also suggests that for hyperbolic groups, the isometric actions on $\R$-trees to look at are not only the small ones, but also those having quasi-convex interval stabilizers.
+See Question \ref{qstn.Rtrees}. \\